kristinemlarson/gnssrefl/README.md

 Simple example for my favorite GPS site [p041](https://spotlight.unavco.org/station-pages/p042/eo/scientistPhoto.jpg)

 - *make_json_input p041 39.949 -105.194 1728.856* (use defaults and write out a json instruction file)
-- *rinex2snr p041 2020 150* (pick up and translate RINEX file from unavco, uses snr=66 default)
+- *rinex2snr p041 2020 150* (pick up and translate RINEX file for day of year 150 and year 2020 from unavco )
 - *gnssir p041 2020 150* (calculate the reflector heights)
 - *gnssir p041 2020 150 -fr 5 -plt True* (override defaults, only look at L5 SNR data, and periodogram plots come to the screen)